 Dave Zaitlin has been doing a lot of work on S. guttata and S. speciosa as well.
-It is quite likely that the spotted "florist gloxinia" clones owe their decoration to an ancestral S. guttata.
+It is possible that the spotted "florist gloxinia" clones owe some of their decoration to an ancestral S. guttata.

 The cross Sinningia hirsuta x kautskyi was done by both Mauro Peixoto and Dave Zaitlin.
 They agreed on the name 'Amizade' ("friendship" in Portuguese) for the hybrid.
 They both report that they have been unable to get seed from it, so it is probably sterile.
 This hybrid is reputed to be easier to grow than either of its parents.

 I tried the cross Vanhouttea brueggeri x Sinningia hirsuta a few years ago.
 I got one seedling, which turned out to be V. brueggeri.

 I tried the cross Vanhouttea brueggeri x Sinningia guttata in 2008 and again in 2021.
 Neither time did I get any seed.

 I tried the cross Vanhouttea brueggeri x Sinningia lindleyi in 2008.
 I did not get any seed.